 Directions:

-4. Place peels in the fermenting vessel.
+• Place the pineapple peels in a fermenting vessel.

-10. Strain the liquid from the peels using a stainless steel sieve.
+• After fermentation, strain the liquid from the peels using a stainless steel sieve.

 Serve this wonderful fermented, carbonated beverage chilled.
 Garnish with a lovely chunk of pineapple and some cilantro.